 Presented during the University’s Sustainable Travel Fair at Merchiston this week, the award – which is delivered with funding from Transport Scotland – sees Merchiston join Edinburgh Napier’s Sighthill campus in being accredited.
 The University also holds a gold Health Working Lives Accreditation.

-The University’s Merchiston campus provides 100 bicycle storage spaces, with 14% of staff based at the campus using their bikes to get to and from work, and has the highest number of staff and students travelling on foot and by bicycle out of the University’s three main campuses.
+The University’s Merchiston campus provides 100 bike storage spaces, with 14% of staff based at the campus using their bikes to get to and from work, and has the highest number of staff and students travelling on foot and by bike out of the University’s three main campuses.

 Overall, 66.8% of Edinburgh Napier staff and students either cycle, walk or take public transport when travelling to the University – something that Edinburgh Napier is committed to improving even further in the months ahead.

 Kerry Dewar, Director of People and Services at Edinburgh Napier, said: “We are delighted to receive this award and would like to thank all of our staff and students who have shown a commitment towards sustainable travel.
 We hope to build on this by continuing to support our cycle to work agenda and aim to have even more people cycle to work in the future.”